Women in sport | National Library of Australia (NLA)

 Learn more about Fanny Durack

-In Australia, women also faced restrictions on how, where and when they could take part in sport, both as competitors and for fun.
+In Australia, women also faced restrictions on how, where and when they could take part in sport, both as competitors and for recreation.

-In colonial times, women were encouraged only to play sports that did not ‘challenge the gender stereotype’ - sports like croquet and lawn bowls were popular during this time.
+In colonial times, women were encouraged only to play sports that did not challenge gender stereotypes — sports such as croquet and lawn bowls were popular during this time.

-From the late 1800s until the early twentieth century, swimming was especially restricted for women.
-They were not permitted to swim in male company, could access beaches and public pools only at designated times and were made to wear loose-fitting, heavy swimsuits to ‘protect them’ from men, who apparently considered swimming - when engaged in by women - a suggestive activity.
+From the late 1800s until the early 20th century, swimming was especially restricted for women.
+They were not permitted to swim in male company, could access beaches and public pools only at designated times, and were required to wear loose-fitting, heavy swimsuits to ‘protect them’ from the gaze of men.
 During the 1920s and 1930s, more practical swimwear was allowed.

 A black and white image of a woman wearing a white tennis dress lunging to hit a tennis ball.
 Behind her is a young woman in a white tennis dress and white bucket hat watching.
 There is a large crowd watching the game of tennis that is being played.